MidgetJake/UniversalDiscordNotifier/README.md

 `%LOOT%` will be replaced with the loot that was obtained from the casket

 `%COUNT%` will be replaced by the number of times that you have completed that tier of clue scrolls

+`%TOTAL_VALUE%` will be replaced with the total value of the clue

 All of these are optional and can be omitted from the message if desired.